Guide for Authors

 Registration of clinical trials

-For manuscripts submitted before 1st November 2023, registration in a public trials registry is encouraged for publication of clinical trials in this journal.
-For manuscripts submitted after 1st November 2023, registration in a public trials registry is required for publication of clinical trials in this journal.
+The registration in a public trial’s registry is required for publication of clinical trials in this journal.
 A clinical trial is defined as any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects of health outcomes.
-Health-related interventions include any intervention used to modify a biomedical or health-related outcome (for example drugs, surgical procedures, devices, behavioural treatments, dietary interventions, and process-of-care changes).
+Health-related interventions include any intervention used to modify a biomedical or health-related outcome (for example drugs, surgical procedures, devices, behavioral treatments, dietary interventions, and process-of-care changes).
 Health outcomes include any biomedical or health-related measures obtained in patients or participants, including pharmacokinetic measures and adverse events.
 Purely observational studies (those in which the assignment of the medical intervention is not at the discretion of the investigator) will not require registration.

 Copyright